googlemaps/google-maps-services-js/README.md

 Below is a simple example calling the elevation method on the client class.

-Import the Google Maps Client using Typescript and ES6 module:
+Import the Google Maps Client using TypeScript and ES6 module:

 ```js
 import {Client} from "@googlemaps/google-maps-services-js";